+The exceptional high tide of november 2019 was a disaster.
 The uproar concerned above all the flooding inside St. Mark’s Basilica.
 The church is in fact located in the lower part of the city and it is consequently the first to be hit by acqua alta.
 The water level inside San Marco reached 90 cm.
 As soon as the water receded, mosaics and marbles were immediately cleaned.
 Tourists could then visit the church soon after.
 But experts are worried about the possible stability damages of similar events.

 What is Mose?